 Key management (specified in 14.6.7 (Keys and key derivation algorithm for the authenticated mesh peering exchange (AMPE))) is performed by the derivation of the temporal key in the mesh PTKSA and the exchange of each mesh STA’s MGTK.

 During the AMPE handshake, the mesh STAs generate nonces and transmit them via mesh peering Management frames.
 The mesh STA shall generate a random value for its localNonce, as specified in 12.7.5 (Nonce generation).
 The candidate peer mesh STA is expected to generate a random value for the peerNonce, which the mesh STA receives from the candidate peer mesh STA in Confirm and Close Action frames.

+NOTE – The mesh STA that transmits the Mesh peering Management frame might be affiliated with a mesh MLD.

 Mesh peering Management frames used in the AMPE are protected using the deterministic authenticated encryption mode of AES-SIV (IETF RFC 5297).